Sign in or register

 The second part of the script is the actual making of the RSS feed.
 It expects a $channel variable and an $items array with its respective values matched to the necessary keys.

 After building the XML and storing it in the $output variable we need to display it.
 Before displaying the actual XML, we send an header indicating the content type of the file.
 In this case we say it's an RSS XML file.
 Finally, we output the result.
-You can see this example RSS feed working.

 How to make browsers recognize your RSS feed